DylanCope/Evolving-Protozoa/README.md

 The aim of this project was to create an environment where protozoa-like entities can evolve their behaviours and morphologies in order to survive and reproduce, with a particle interest in the evolution of multi-cellularity.
 The process of evolution takes place in a 2D environment with simulated physics.
-The followiung screenshot shows a zoomed out view of the entire environment.
+The following screenshot shows a zoomed-out view of the entire environment.
 We can see procedurally generated rocks shown as brown-grey triangles that form rigid boundaries for cells moving around the tank fluids.
 The bright green cells are plants that serve as a sources of energy and mass for protozoa.
-These plants emit chemical pheromones into the environment, gradients of which can be detected by the protozoa.
+These plants emit chemical pheromones that spread environment, gradients of which can be detected by the protozoa.
+These pheromones are visualised on a chemical grid and can be seen as the glowing green effect and trails left behind and around plant cells.

 ![png](/screenshots/tank_full_view.png)